Victoria's bike trails guide: The best stops and attractions

 Selkirk Trestle

-Pause at the picturesque Selkirk Trestle and soak in sweeping views of the Gorge and city skyline.
+A short 3-minute ride away the Selkirk Trestle offer an opportunity to pause and soak in sweeping views of the Gorge and city skyline.
 This historic wooden bridge is a beloved spot for cyclists to snap photos and enjoy the gentle breeze.

 Glo Restaurant & Lounge